 As described above, the maximum energy density of a Gaussian beam is about twice the average energy density.
-So, the maximum energy density of this beam is ~0.7 J/cm2.
+So, the maximum energy density of this beam is ~0.7 J/cm.

-The energy density of the beam can be compared to the LIDT values of 1 J/cm2 and 3.5 J/cm2 for a BB1-E01 broadband dielectric mirror and an NB1-K08 Nd:YAG laser line mirror, respectively.
+The energy density of the beam can be compared to the LIDT values of 1 J/cm and 3.5 J/cm for a BB1-E01 broadband dielectric mirror and an NB1-K08 Nd:YAG laser line mirror, respectively.
 Both of these LIDT values, while measured at 355 nm, were determined with a 10 ns pulsed laser at 10 Hz.
 Therefore, an adjustment must be applied for the shorter pulse duration of the system under consideration.
 As described on the previous tab, LIDT values in the nanosecond pulse regime scale with the square root of the laser pulse duration:

-$$Adjusted\ LIDT = LIDT\ Energy \sqrt{\frac{Your\ Pulse\ Length}{LIDT\ Pulse\ Length}}$$
+Adjusted LIDT = LIDT Energy $$\sqrt{\frac{Your Pulse Length}{LIDT Pulse Length}}$$

-This adjustment factor results in LIDT values of 0.45 J/cm2 for the BB1-E01 broadband mirror and 1.6 J/cm2 for the Nd:YAG laser line mirror, which are to be compared with the 0.7 J/cm2 maximum energy density of the beam.
+This adjustment factor results in LIDT values of 0.45 J/cm for the BB1-E01 broadband mirror and 1.6 J/cm for the Nd:YAG laser line mirror, which are to be compared with the 0.7 J/cm maximum energy density of the beam.
 While the broadband mirror would likely be damaged by the laser, the more specialized laser line mirror is appropriate for use with this system.

-Pulsed Nanosecond Laser Example: Scaling for Different Wavelengths

-Suppose that a pulsed laser system emits 10 ns pulses at 2.5 Hz, each with 100 mJ of energy at 1064 nm in a 16 mm diameter beam (1/e2) that must be attenuated with a neutral density filter.
-For a Gaussian output, these specifications result in a maximum energy density of 0.1 J/cm2.
-The damage threshold of an NDUV10A Ø25 mm, OD 1.0, reflective neutral density filter is 0.05 J/cm2 for 10 ns pulses at 355 nm, while the damage threshold of the similar NE10A absorptive filter is 10 J/cm2 for 10 ns pulses at 532 nm.
+Pulsed Nanosecond Laser Example: Scaling for Different Wavelengths attenuated with a neutral density filter.
+For a Gaussian output, these specifications result in a maximum energy density of $0.1 \text{ J/cm}^2$ .
+The damage threshold of an NDUV10A Ø25 mm, OD 1.0, reflective neutral density filter is $0.05 \text{ J/cm}^2$ for 10 ns pulses at 355 nm, while the damage threshold of the similar NE10A absorptive filter is $10 \text{ J/cm}^2$ for 10 ns pulses at 532 nm.
 As described on the previous tab, the LIDT value of an optic scales with the square root of the wavelength in the nanosecond pulse regime: